ExabeamLabs/new-scale-content-hub/Automation/readme.md

 ## What Is Windmill?

-[Windmill](https://www.windmill.dev) is an open-source workflow automation platform designed for developers and security teams.
+[Windmill](https://www.windmill.dev) is a workflow automation platform designed for developers and security teams.
 Think of it as the glue layer between your security tools — you write small Python (or TypeScript, Go, Bash) scripts, chain them together into flows, and Windmill handles the orchestration, scheduling, secrets management, and execution.

 In a SOC context, it's a practical alternative to heavyweight commercial SOAR platforms.
 You get: